 If you can adopt a neutral, factual interpretation of what is going on around you, you’ll find yourself less stressed in your everyday life.
 So, your boss’s reaction to your project may become, “My boss said she thought the project was too narrow in focus.”
 Removing the idea that this is a “criticism”, with all of the emotional baggage criticism brings along, lets you focus on just the words that were said.
 Maybe you will see that you agree the project was overly narrow.
 Maybe you won’t.
 But you will be able to focus on facts and respond without all of the stress that comes from feeling criticized.

 Having a vital social network is undoubtedly helpful in managing your stress.
 Be cautious, however, about using your friends to vent your frustrations over and over.
 Not only will some of them find it frustrating, you will get stuck in a spin cycle that is more likely to reinforce your stress rather than easing it.

 Telling a story over and over again often serves to strengthen our negative interpretations and opinions of what’s happening and pulls us further away from a neutral mindset.
 Our friends are our friends because they support us and empathize with us when we tell them people are being unfair, or we are overwhelmed, or we can’t get ahead.
 The problem is, these are our opinions of what’s happening and not factual events.
 While support and empathy are important, they do not help us see the negative perceptions that are contributing to our problems.

 Am I saying to shut your friends out when you are going through stressful times?
 Absolutely not.
 But, you should be aware that venting is not the stress release we may have been told it is.
 A good laugh and a glass of wine is a different story…

 What about you?
-What makes your stress worse?
-What tricks have you found to ease the pressure?
+What makes your stress worse and what tricks have you found to ease the pressure?